taiki-e/github-actions/update-dependabot-pr/README.md

 # update-dependabot-pr

-The `update-dependabot-pr` action replaces [Dependabot] PR description with commit message.
+The `update-dependabot-pr` action replaces PR description with the message of the first commit.
 There is no stability guarantee for this action, since it's supposed to only be used in infra managed by us.

 **Motivation**:

 [Dependabot] creates a very verbose PR description by default.
 And there is currently no way to configure this.

 ## Usage